interactitsoftware/incta/README.md

 It also hosts example apps with the intention to demonstrate how above npm packages can work toghether

 # Features
-- Async generators, who can yield (validation, or whatever) messages
+- Async generators, yielding (validation, or whatever) messages
 - Graphql queries, allowing for getting all data needed at once
 - [single dynamo table design](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html#bp-general-nosql-design-concepts) implementation
 - optimistic locking implementation